Stabilization of Age-Structured Competing Populations: Stability With Nonzero

-On the first encounter of control of age-structured population dynamics, readers and researchers alike often expect that the unmeasured age-dependent functional states $\psi_{i,t}$ need to be estimated by an observer, in order for their estimate to be substituted into the full-state feedback \eqref{eq-controller-original-variables}, instead of the unmeasurable full state $x_i$.
-But, the $\psi_{i,t}$-dynamics are not observable from any lumped measurements $y_i(t) = \int_0^A q_i(a) x_i(a,t)da$ with positive output kernel functions $q_i$.
-Instead of estimating $\psi_{i,t}$, from \eqref{eq:solution-x} it follows that
+\new{On the first encounter of control of age-structured population dynamics, readers and researchers alike often expect that the unmeasured age-dependent functional states $\psi_{i,t}$ need to be estimated by an observer, in order for their estimate to be substituted into the full-state feedback \eqref{eq-controller-original-variables}, instead of the unmeasurable full state $x_i$.
+But, the $\psi_{i,t}$-dynamics are not observable from any lumped measurements $y_i(t) = \int_0^A q_i(a) x_i(a,t)da$ with positive output kernel functions $q_i$.} However, a more realistically implementable feedback control law is obtained by replacing $\Pi[x_i](t)$ in the controller given in \eqref{eq:control-law} with the $y_i(t)/y_i^*$ where $y_i^* = \int_0^A q_i(a) x_i^*(a) da$.
+This new control law renders the equilibrium of the linearized system exponentially stable.